 Goal of EIS in Malaysia

-Employer’s responsibility on EIS monthly contribution
+Employer’s responsibility for EIS monthly contribution

 Why is EIS contribution important in Malaysia?